 The fees charged by the different funds are, 0.2%, 0.3%, 0.4%, 0.5%, and 1%.
 We will call the funds by the NATO alphabet; Alpha, Bravo, Charlie, Delta, and Echo.
 Below is a chart of how well each fund performed.

-You can see that there is a large difference between the Echo (2%) fund when compared to the Alpha fund (0.2%).
+You can see a large difference between the Echo (2%) fund compared to the Alpha fund (0.2%).
 But is it significant?
 The difference between the long-term performance of these two funds is $100,608.
-That is definitely significant.
-For only a 1.8% difference in fee, which seems low when you first look at it.
+That is definitely significant for only a 1.8% difference in fee, which seems low when you first look at it.

 Here is where it gets interesting- The difference between what you have paid in fees between the low fee Alpha fund, and the high fee Echo fund is $26,304.
 But the difference in the final amount in investment is more than four times the fee you paid.